-- 10.-(1) The Director-General may, by notice in writing, require the owner or occupier of any premises to provide, construct or reconstruct at the expense of the owner or occupier and within such period as may be specified in the notice - (a) dustbins or other convenient receptacles, which shall conform to such specifications as the Director-General may require, to be placed in appropriate locations within the premises of the owner or occupier as the Director-General thinks fit for the deposit of refuse and rubbish from those premises; - (b) refuse bin centres or refuse bin compartments, which shall conform to such specifications as the Director-General may require, to be sited in appropriate situations within the premises as the Director-General thinks fit, and wherein or whereon shall be placed the dustbins and other receptacles referred to in paragraph (a); and - (c) receptacles which shall conform to such specifications as the Director-General may require, to be placed in appropriate locations within the premises of the owner or occupier as the Director-General thinks fit for the deposit of recyclables.
+- (a) dustbins or other convenient receptacles, which shall conform to such specifications as the Director-General may require, to be placed in appropriate locations within the premises of the owner or occupier as the Director-General thinks fit for the deposit of refuse and rubbish from those premises; - (b) refuse bin centres or refuse bin compartments, which shall conform to such specifications as the Director-General may require, to be sited in appropriate situations within the premises as the Director-General thinks fit, and wherein or whereon shall be placed the dustbins and other receptacles referred to in paragraph (a); and - (c) receptacles which shall conform to such specifications as the Director-General may require, to be placed in appropriate locations within the premises of the owner or occupier as the Director-General thinks fit for the deposit of recyclables.

-[26/2008 wef 01/11/2008]
+[4/2002] [26/2008 wef 01/11/2008]

 (2) Where any dustbins or receptacles have been provided under subsection (1), the Director-General may, by notice in writing, require the owner or occupier of any premises concerned to convey as often as may be necessary refuse from such premises to a disposal facility.
+[4/2002]